-- 1. To ensure effective and efficient management of the School policy, a security sub-committee of Governors (the Business Committee) has been established. - 2.
-The Business Committee will meet at least once each term (and more frequently as appropriate). - 3.
-The Premises Manager will liaise with Officers from the local Police, the Fire Service, and the County Council as necessary, in the pursuit of developing risk reduction strategies. - 4.
+- 1. The Premises Manager will liaise with Officers from the local Police, the Fire Service, and the County Council as necessary, in the pursuit of developing risk reduction strategies. - 2.
 A register of security incidents will be introduced and maintained by the school.
-This will contain details of any situation, incident or potential problem which will require consideration by the Business Committee. - 5.
-Where considered appropriate by the Business Committee, staff, students and parents at the school will be made aware of what measures are being taken, together with the reasons why.
-The support of staff, students and parents will be encouraged. - 6.
+This will contain details of any situation, incident or potential problem which will require consideration by the LGB. - 3.
+Where considered appropriate by the LGB, staff, students and parents at the school will be made aware of what measures are being taken, together with the reasons why.
+The support of staff, students and parents will be encouraged. - 4.
 All matters affecting the well-being of staff and students within the school will be subject to on-going review and therefore this policy will evolve according to the school's needs.
-However, this policy will be reviewed regularly. - 7.
-The process of developing and operating a comprehensive security policy will be supported by training for staff and governors. - 8.
-The chosen solutions will be kept under review for their effectiveness.
+However, this policy will be reviewed regularly. - 5.
+The process of developing and operating a comprehensive security policy will be supported by training for staff and governors. - 6.
+The chosen solutions will be kept under review for their effectiveness